Zack Godley

-Zachary Thomas Godley (born April 21, 1990) is an American professional baseball pitcher for the Gastonia Honey Hunters of the Atlantic League of Professional Baseball.
-He previously played in Major League Baseball (MLB) for the Arizona Diamondbacks, Toronto Blue Jays, Boston Red Sox, and Milwaukee Brewers.
+Zachary Thomas Godley (born April 21, 1990) is an American former professional baseball pitcher.
+He has previously played in Major League Baseball (MLB) for the Arizona Diamondbacks, Toronto Blue Jays, Boston Red Sox, and Milwaukee Brewers.

 Professional career

 Chicago Cubs

 Godley attended Bamberg-Ehrhardt High School.
-In 2009, as a senior, he went 9-3 with a 2.24 ERA.
+In 2009, as a senior, he went 9–3 with a 2.24 ERA.
 He was drafted by the New York Mets in the 50th round of the 2009 MLB draft but did not sign and instead enrolled at Spartanburg Methodist College where he played college baseball.
 After his freshman season, he transferred to the University of Tennessee.
-In 2013, his senior year, he went 5-7 with a 3.49 ERA in 16 games (14 starts).
+In 2013, his senior year, he went 5–7 with a 3.49 ERA in 16 games (14 starts).
 After the season, he was then drafted by the Chicago Cubs in the 10th round of the 2013 MLB draft and signed.

 Godley signed and made his professional debut that season with the AZL Cubs and was promoted to the Boise Hawks after one game.
-In 13 relief appearances for Boise he compiled a 2-0 record and 2.03 ERA.
-Godley spent 2014 with the Kane County Cougars and Daytona Cubs, pitching to a combined 4-3 record and 3.09 ERA in 55.1 relief innings pitched.
+In 13 relief appearances for Boise he compiled a 2–0 record and 2.03 ERA.
+Godley spent 2014 with the Kane County Cougars and Daytona Cubs, pitching to a combined 4–3 record and 3.09 ERA in 55.1 relief innings pitched.